Display screen equipment (DSE) risk assessment - why is it important?

 Do the regulations apply to those working at home?

-Yes, depending on the % of a working week measures proportionate to risk should be in place.
+Yes.
+If employees work at home long term or routinely split their time between home and the workplace.
 This may include provision of a desk, chair and monitor and employees should have the training to set up their workstation and recognise issues.
+A homeworker’s DSE assessment is required if a person is contracted to work from home.

 References